 Cooking a homemade meal for your loved ones can provide you with a great feeling of accomplishment.
 Having your favourite people around you, enjoying food that you've made from scratch; why should this be a one-off thing?
 Have you considered taking up cooking as a hobby?

-For older people it’s important to have as many hobbies as possible, in order to combat any feelings of loneliness and to keep fit and active.
-Cooking can provide you and your loved ones with plenty of benefits, and there are plenty of guides and recipes out there for you to learn how to perfect your meals.
+For older people it's important to have as many hobbies as possible, in order to combat any feelings of loneliness and to keep fit and active.
+Cooking can provide you and your loved ones with plenty of benefits, and there are many guides and recipes out there to help you perfect your meals.

 Let's look at some of the benefits of taking up cooking as a hobby.

-It’s highly-likely that the food that you create in your kitchen will be much healthier than the processed foods you find in supermarkets.
-Likewise, you can ensure that it’s lower in calories and more nutritious than the meals served up in restaurants and fast food outlets.
+It's highly likely that the food you create in your kitchen will be much healthier than the processed foods you find in supermarkets.
+Likewise, you can ensure that it's lower in calories and more nutritious than the meals served up in restaurants and fast food outlets.

 You have complete control over the recipes that you choose to follow and the portion sizes that you serve up.
 This will lead to a much healthier diet and will reduce the risk of obesity and the medical conditions that come with it.
 Cooking at home can also boost your mental health.
 For more information, read our list of the top 6 mental health benefits of cooking.

 2. Happy Happy Happy

 Cooking the perfect meal is going to bring a smile to your face.
 You could be in the foulest of moods beforehand, but once you taste your food and see the reactions of your loved ones eating it, your frown will be turned upside-down.

 There have been studies which suggest cooking is a therapeutic activity.
 According to the Like to Cook blog, this is because: